MRC01/DnDFile/README.md

 # DnDFile
 Dungeons &amp; Dragons Character App

+**WHAT**

+DnD is a Java Swing application that manages AD&D characters.
+The program uses and requires JDK 1.6 or any later version.
+It runs on any computer having Java: Linux, Windows or Mac.

 **WHY**

 Years ago I had been doing Java programming with advanced features like weak references and reflection.